Woman booked into Miami men's jail after being wrongly deemed transgender is suing

 A woman booked into a men's jail in Miami after she was wrongly deemed transgender had her lawsuit over the incident upheld.

-Fiordaliza Pichardo was booked as a male at the Turner Guilford Knight Correctional Center after a staff doctor and nurse wrongfully classified her as a male following her arrest for an outstanding warrant stemming from an earlier drug arrest, according to her lawsuit in federal court.
+Fiordaliza Pichardo was booked as a male at the Turner Guilford Knight Correctional Center after a staff doctor and nurse wrongfully classified her as a male following her arrest for an outstanding warrant stemming from an earlier drug charge, according to her lawsuit filed in federal court.

-She spent about 10 hours in a holding cell with about 40 men before she was released on bail, her suit claims.
+She spent about 10 hours in a holding cell with about 40 men before she was released on bail, her lawsuit claims.

 Pichardo was jailed in December 2013 and initially sued in September 2016, but the claim was thrown out by a federal judge who said the jail employees were protected against claims of neglect.